14 Best Places to Visit in Malaysia

 For those looking for more active pursuits, the two-day climb up Mount Kinabalu is a popular option.

-A group of 99 islands off the northwestern coast of Malaysia, Langkawi is home to three protected Geoforest parks and many coconut tree-lined beaches.
+A group of 99 islands off the northwestern coast of Malaysia, Langkawi is home to three protected Geoforest parks and many coconut tree-lined shores that are among the best beaches in Malaysia.
 Some beaches, like Pantai Cenang beach, are very popular with tourists, while beaches on the smaller northeastern islands have a backdrop of limestone cliffs and are more secluded.

 For the best views of the islands and ocean, you can take the island's cable car to the top of one of the tallest mountains on the island.
 Once here, you can get on the 125-meter-long Langkawi Sky Bridge, a pedestrian walkway 660 meters above sea level.
 Just a few minutes from the cable car there's also the Telaga Tujuh Waterfalls, which offer beautiful clear pools for swimming, as well as a jungle trail that runs up two different mountains.